-- (a) The categories of water consumers as set out in sub-section (c) below shall be charged at the applicable tariffs, as approved by the Council in each annual budget. - (b) Tariff adjustments shall be effective as from the date on which the water meters are read during a specific month as resolved by Council: - (c) Categories of consumption and charges shall be: - 1.
-All domestic water consumers shall receive the first 0 (zero) kl water consumed free, and those registered with the municipality as indigents shall receive the first 10 (ten) kl of water consumed per month free.
-Thereafter a stepped tariff per kl as determined by the Council from time to time shall be applicable on metered water consumption. - All other domestic consumers shall be charged for actual water consumption at a stepped tariff per kl as determined by the Council from time to time. - All other consumers, including businesses, industries and institutional consumers shall pay the same fixed tariff per kl, irrespective of the volume of water consumed. - 4.
+- (a) The categories of water consumers as set out in sub-section (c) below shall be charged at the applicable tariffs, as approved by the Council in each annual budget. - (b) Tariff adjustments shall be effective as from the date on which the water meters be read during a specific month as resolved by Council: - (c) Categories of consumption and charges shall be: - 1.
+All those registered with the municipality as indigents shall receive the first 6 (six) kl of water consumed per month free.
+Thereafter a stepped tariff per kl as determined by the Council from time to time shall be applicable on metered water consumption. - All other domestic consumers shall be charged for actual water consumption at a stepped tariff per kl as determined by the Council from time to time. - 3.
+All other consumers, including businesses, industries and institutional consumers shall pay the same fixed tariff per kl, irrespective of the volume of water consumed. - 4.
 A basic charge per water meter, as determined by the Council from time to time, shall be charged on all businesses, industries and institutional consumers.